-- "Necessary but not Sufficient: Higher Education Reform as a Strategy of Social Mobility” (with David Karen).
-In Gary Orfield & Patricia Marin (eds.), Higher Education and the Color Line.
+- “Necessary but not Sufficient: Higher Education Reform as a Strategy of Social Mobility” (with David Karen).
+In Gary Orfield, Patricia Marin, and Catherine Horn (eds.), Higher Education and the Color Line.
 Cambridge, MA: Harvard Educational Publishing Group, 2005.

 - "Opportunity to Learn Standards: A Sociological Critique."
 Sociology of Education 68 (May 1996).

-· The Contradictory College: The Conflicting Origins, Impacts, and Futures of the Community College (State University of New York Press, 1994).
-Winner of the Willard Waller Award of the American Sociological Association for best book in sociology of education in years 1994-1996.
+- The Contradictory College: The Conflicting Origins, Impacts, and Futures of the Community College.
+Albany, NY: State University of New York Press, 1994.

 EDPA 4025: Higher education policy